mbrown98/TravelApp/README.md

 npm install -- to install all dependencies

+npm run build -- production webpack build

-npm start -- to launch app in the browser
+npm start -- to launch app (dev build) in the browser

 npm run server -- to start Node/Express backend server running on port 8080